PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/0-glossary.md

 **Stat:** One of ten numbers that describe a character’s strengths and weaknesses.
 Also called Attributes.

 **Temporary Stat:** The current value of a character’s Stat.
 These may go down through injury or may go up through training.

+## The Bare Metal Universe

+These base rules do not contain any setting or genre information.
+You may develop and adapt these rules to any setting that you like.